libretro/docs/docs/library/gambatte.md

 | gambatte_gb_link_network_server_ip_octet3    | (client only) Network link server address part 3, (0 to 255 in increments of 1. **0 is default**.)  |
 | gambatte_gb_link_network_server_ip_octet4    | (client only) Network link server address part 4, (0 to 255 in increments of 1. **0 is default**.)  |

+## Rumble

+Rumble only works in the mGBA core when

+- The content being ran has rumble support. (e.g. Cartridges with a Rumble Pak)
+- The frontend being used has rumble support.
+- The joypad device being used has rumble support.

 ## Joypad